Sieve of Eratosthenes in Python & C++

 Step 3) Then choose the next prime or the smallest unmarked number on the list and repeat step 2.

-Step 4) Repeat the previous step until the value of x should be lesser than or equal to the square root of n (x<=Algorithm Sieve of Eratosthenes).
+Step 4) Repeat the previous step until the value of x is less than or equal to the square root of n (x<=Algorithm Sieve of Eratosthenes).

 Note: The mathematical reasoning is quite simple.
-The number range n can be factorized as-
+The number range n can be factorized as:

 = (factor smaller than Algorithm Sieve of Eratosthenes) * (factor larger than Sieve of Eratosthenes Algorithm)

-So at least one of the prime factors or both must be <=Algorithm Sieve of Eratosthenes.
-Thus, traversing to Algorithm Sieve of Eratosthenes will be enough.
+So at least one of the prime factors or both must be <= Algorithm Sieve of Eratosthenes.
+Therefore, traversing up to Algorithm Sieve of Eratosthenes will be enough.

 Example:

-Let’s take an example and see how it works.
+Let us take an example and see how it works.

 For this example, we will find the list of prime numbers from 2 to 25.
-So, n=25.
+So, n = 25.

 Algorithm Sieve of Eratosthenes

-The multiples of 2 for the given value of n is: 4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24.
+The multiples of 2 for the given value of n are: 4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24.

 Sieve of Eratosthenes Algorithm

-Note: Blue color denotes the selected number, and pink color denotes the eliminated multiples
+Note: Blue color denotes the selected number, and pink color denotes the eliminated multiples.

 Step 3) Then we choose the next smallest unmarked number, which is 3, and repeat the last step by marking the multiples of 3.